Loading...

 After wearing myself out walking around town, I headed back to my room at the Inn to relax, and spent some time reading Marcus Aurelius' excellent Meditations, while considering the next leg of my ride.

-Overnight, the temperature plunged into the low to mid forties along my route through Easter Oregon up through the Wallowa Mountains, on my route to Kamiah, in Northern Idaho.
+Overnight, the temperature plunged into the low to mid forties along my route through Eastern Oregon up through the Wallowa Mountains, on my route towards Kamiah, in Northern Idaho.

 Downtown in Enterprise, OR.
 A nice little Pacific Northwest village nestled in the Wallowa Mountains.